christophfeinauer/PottsMBMC/README.md

 # PottsMBMC
-A Tool for Monte Carlo Simulations of a Generalized Potts Model with Sparse Many-Body Interactions
+A Julia Tool for Monte Carlo Simulations of a Generalized Potts Model (optionally with Sparse Many-Body Interactions)